sverrirs/jekyll-paginate-v2/README.md

 3. Supports category, tag and locale filtering.
 4. Supports any combination of category, tag and locale filtering (e.g. _all posts in the 'ruby' category written for 'en\_US'_ or _all posts in 'car' and 'cycle' category tagged with 'cool' written for 'fr\_FR'_)
 5. Sorting of posts by any field.
 Decending or Ascending.
-6. Fully backwards compatible with the decommissioned jekyll-paginate gem
+6. Optional limits of number of pagenated pages (e.g. _only produce 15 pages_)
-7. Limits for number of pagenated pages (e.g. _only produce 15 pages_)
+7. Fully customizable permalink format.
+E.g `/page:num/` or `/page/:num/` or `/:num/` or really anything you want.
-8. Fully customizable permalink format. `/page:num/` or `/page/:num/` or `/:num/` or really anything you want.
+8. Optional title suffix for paginated pages (e.g. _Index - Page 2_)

-9. Optional title suffix for paginated pages (e.g. _Index - Page 2_)
+All this while being fully backwards compatible with the pld [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem!

 ## Installation